close

 BO_Blog_EXPERIMENT_3

 Search engines keep pinging sites on a schedule.
-If the website has the same content with no updates for months, it loses out on the ‘recency’ score.
-It’s almost like products that go into the attic or stored in warehouses.
-No one visits and rankings keep dropping.
+If a website has the same content with no updates for months, it loses out on the ‘recency’ score.
+It’s almost like products that go into the attic or are stored in warehouses.
+No one visits, and rankings keep dropping.

-Even if all the information on the site is relevant, a competitor who keeps updating their site will move up in the ranking and customer mindshare.
+Even if all the information on the site is relevant, a competitor who keeps updating their site will move up in ranking and customer mindshare.
 Content about the company’s products and services is not hard to generate.
-In every year’s budget, content creation and website promotion should be a component – and when it grows over time, companies will see the long-term benefits play out in the form of higher sales and lower costs per sale.
+Content creation and website promotion should be a component of every year's budget—and when they grow over time, companies will see the long-term benefits play out in the form of higher sales and lower costs per sale.

 Experiment.
 It's the best way to hit a goldmine.